 GET FAMILIAR WITH YOUR INSURANCE COVERAGE

-If you’ve already purchased auto insurance coverage in California, you were offered uninsured motorists coverage.
+If you’ve already purchased auto insurance coverage in California, you were offered uninsured motorist coverage.
 Did you take it?
 Not sure?
 Go check your insurance policy and become familiar with it.
 You may have also purchased underinsured motorist coverage.
 It’s important that you know what is included in your insurance policy.

 The time to review your insurance is before an auto accident.

 ATTORNEYS EXPLAIN WHAT HAPPENS IF YOU GET IN AN ACCIDENT WITH AN UNINSURED MOTORIST IN SAN DIEGO

 If you’re at the scene of an accident and the other driver says they have coverage, you really can’t be sure.
 If you’re the victim in an uninsured driver accident, you’re going to have trouble seeking compensation from someone who’s probably unable to pay.
 Who’s going to end up paying?
 Your insurance company.
 And that’s something they want to avoid.

 That’s why you need to call a veteran uninsured driver accident lawyer.
 It takes a knowledgeable legal professional to make sure you’ll get the settlement you deserve.
 Only with professional service are you going to get what you are owed.
 Contact the Law Offices of Elliott N. Kanter to schedule your free legal consultation with a personal injury lawyer today.
 The sooner you make the call, the faster Elliott N. Kanter can begin defending your rights and fighting to achieve the best possible outcome for your case.